atanunq/viu/README.md

-    -n, --name           Output the name of the file before displaying -1, --once           Only loop once through the animation -r, --recursive      Recurse down directories if passed one -t, --transparent    Display transparent image with transparent background -v, --verbose        Output what is going on
+    -n, --name           Output the name of the file before displaying -1, --once           Only loop once through the animation -r, --recursive      Recurse down directories if passed one -s, --static         Show only first frame of gif -t, --transparent    Display transparent image with transparent background -v, --verbose        Output what is going on